bahodge/tomb-of-annihilation/sessions/Session 37.md

 - We get 5 unidentified potions
 - We get 5 unidentified potions

 We continue down.
 We open a door and the poop door.
+We sneak in and we think that it is a [[Yuan-ti]] breeding room.
+We continue forward.

+We see a bunch of [[Yuan-ti]] bathing in pools of blood.